 1201 Half St., SE

-This glam, Art Deco-inspired diner just opened in Navy Yard with a wide-ranging menu that ranges from shakes and salads to ribeye steaks and pricey Champagne.
+This glam, Art Deco-inspired diner in Navy Yard serves a wide-ranging menu that ranges from shakes and salads to ribeye steaks and pricey Champagne.
 Of course, being a diner at heart, there’s also all-day breakfast in the form of hearty plates like pastrami hash with poached eggs or an egg platter with bacon, pancakes, and home fries.
 Adjoining bakery Mah-Ze-Dahr serves coffee, pastries, and more.

 Silver Diner and Silver